Skip to main content

 Emilia I. Sato

 From the Escola Paulista de Medicina, Rheumatology Division, Universidade Federal de São Paulo, São Paulo, Brazil.
 Dr. Pinheiro has a scholarship from CAPES (Ministry of Education, Brazil), and Dr. Sato has a scholarship from CNPq (Ministry of Science, Technology, and Innovation of Brazil).
 F.A.
 Pinheiro, MD; D.C.
 Souza, MD, PhD; E.I.
 Sato, MD, PhD; Escola Paulista de Medicina, Rheumatology Division, Universidade Federal de São Paulo.
 Address correspondence to Dr. E.I.
 Sato, Rua Botucatu, 740, CEP 04023-900, São Paulo, Brazil.
-E-mail: eisato@unifesp.br.
+E-mail: eisato{at}unifesp.br.
 Accepted for publication July 27, 2015.

 • Find this author on Google Scholar